Best Delay Pedals 2023: Elevate Your Tone From Subtle To Stratospheric

 Present on more pro ‘boards than we care to remember, the Strymon TimeLine delay pedal is about as close as it comes to industry standard these days.
 Packed full of sounds and ways to tweak them, it’s the dream delay pedal for players who like to painstakingly craft their tones.

-There are 12 main tones on offer here, ranging from tape and bucket-brigade-type delays right through to lo-fi and filtered sounds.
+There are 12 main tones on offer here, ranging from tape and bucket brigade-type delays right through to lo-fi and filtered sounds.
 They’re all eminently tweakable as well, with the Filter and Grit controls allowing you to dirty up the tones, or you can add modulated sounds to your tails.
-You can pitch shift your repeats and even get multi-head tape and rhythmic multi-tap sounds.
+You can pitch-shift your repeats and even get multi-head tape and rhythmic multi-tap sounds.

 It’s not just the sounds that are great.
-Thanks to the myriad connectivity options there are loads of ways to integrate into your existing rig and further manipulate the sounds, which is partly why it’s so popular on pro pedalboards.
-Add an expression pedal to control parameters in real-time, run other pedals in the built-in feedback loop, and use MIDI control for easier preset selection, it really can do it all.
+Thanks to the myriad of connectivity options there are loads of ways to integrate into your existing rig and further manipulate the sounds, which is partly why it’s so popular on pro pedalboards.
+Add an expression pedal to control parameters in real-time, run other pedals in the built-in feedback loop, and use MIDI control for easier preset selection; it really can do it all.

 3. Boss DD-8